emonadeo/Nolimits2Sounds/README.md

 #### Done!

 Your sound should now be in the game.
 To reload the Script ingame you don't have to reload the Park.
 Resetting the coaster inside the Control Panel **(F4)** also reloads the coaster.

+Once your done create a **Pull Request** and I will look into it and most likely add it to the library.